tfblanken/tfblanken.github.io/_posts/2019-12-16-trondheim.markdown

 We are very much looking forward to host the workshop "Network analysis for psychology using R".
 Each day will consist of two lectures and practicals, see schedule below, for which we will post the material online.

-We are very much looking forward to host the workshop "Network analysis for psychology using R".
-Each day will consist of two lectures and practicals for which we will post the material online.

 For the first day the materials can be found <a href="https://www.dropbox.com/sh/uacei0j4pyskta3/AAC66iL4UidefI4jmJGUE_fka?dl=0" target="blank">here</a>.